jeffreyjurgajtis/apriori/README.md

 Apriori
 =======

-A Python implementation of the [Apriori](https://en.wikipedia.org/wiki/Apriori_algorithm) algorithm — an algorithm used to identify patterns in datasets.
+A Python implementation of the [Apriori](https://en.wikipedia.org/wiki/Apriori_algorithm) algorithm — a data mining algorithm used to identify patterns in datasets.

 ### Usage